-Innovation sources Discription sources Suppliers Firms who are in, or could be in, the value chain of the company, such as the suppliers or channels Universities Universities or independent researchers who are sponsored by the company or whose innovations are licensed or otherwise acquired 3rd-party Independent providers of product or services, including technology vendors, consulting/design firms, independent innovators, and opinion leaders; excluding start-ups Customers Customers who provide feedback on innovation by companies, participate in co-creation of proofs of concept Startups Startup who are solicited through innovation scouting, incubators, accelerators, corporate venture capital, acquisition, etc. Competitors Innovations developed by competitors that were open-source, acquired via licensing, brought in by former employees, reverse-engineered, or which arose from industry collaborations/associations Crowd Innovations that originate from crowd-sourcing platforms, hackathons, innovation competitions, or third-party developers CES Central R&D R&D entity that is centrally managed by the company and works on a range of innovations SOURCES BU staff (dedicated) Dedicated innovation staff co-located with a business unit BU staff (operational) Business unit staff who work on innovation part-time in addition to their operational responsibilities INTERNAL Innovation Lab Innovation lab dedicated to the development of a specific technology (e.g. A.I), sometimes collocated with innovation hotspots (e.g. Sillicon Valley)
+Innovation source Discription SOURCES Suppliers Firms who are in, or could be in, the value chain of the company, such as the suppliers or channels Universities Universities or independent researchers who are sponsored by the company or whose innovations are licensed or otherwise acquired 3rd-party Independent providers of product or services, including technology vendors, consulting/design firms, independent innovators, and opinion leaders; excluding start-ups Customers Customers who provide feedback on innovation by companies, participate in co-creation of proofs of concept INTERNAL Startups Startup who are solicited through innovation scouting, incubators, accelerators, corporate venture capital, acquisition, etc. Competitors Innovations developed by competitors that were open-source, acquired via licensing, brought in by former employees, reverse-engineered, or which arose from industry collaborations/associations Crowd Innovations that originate from crowd-sourcing platforms, hackathons, innovation competitions, or third-party developers CES Central R&D R&D entity that is centrally managed by the company and works on a range of innovations SOURCES BU staff (dedicated) Dedicated innovation staff co-located with a business unit BU staff (operational) Business unit staff who work on innovation part-time in addition to their Business unit staff who work on innovation part-time in addition to their operational responsibilities INTERNAL Innovation Lab Innovation lab dedicated to the development of a specific technology (e.g. A.I), sometime collocated with innovation hotspots (e.g. Sillicon Valley)

-Traditional innovation sources, such as suppliers, are used by 85% of the 300+ companies surveyed.
+Traditional innovation source such as suppliers is used by 85% of the 300+ companies surveyed.
 John Pittenger, Strategy and Innovation Lead for Koch industries gives us an example: "We had to figure out how to make black leggings with Lycra but there are myriad dye and carbon black combinations.
 We could have spent years doing it, but we said: who knows more about the color black and how it works?
 So, we selected some more knowledgeable partners and did some Edisonian work until we came up with the right types of black that gave our product the performance it needed."
 For these incremental innovations, expertise and capabilities needed can be found in traditional innovation sources.

-In addition to traditional innovation sources, which are still widely used, we observe the emergence of new sources such as universities, innovation labs or startups.
+In addition to traditional innovation sources, which are still widely used, we observe the emergence of new sources such as universities, innovation labs or start-ups.

 This broadening to newer innovation sources is growing fast.
-For example, of the 20% of companies using crowd as an innovation source (Figure 6) in 2018, almost none of them had been doing so five years ago.
-Similarly, only 6% of companies using startups as an innovation source today started more than five years ago (Figure 7).
-So, a substantial part of the broadening of innovation sourcing has happened in the last five years, even though open innovation has been discussed for over 15 years.10 This shift could be explained by the rise in prominence of digital transformation and the digital skillsets needed to operate new technologies.
+For example, of the 20% of companies using crowd as an innovation source (Figure 6) in 2018; almost none of them were doing so five years ago.
+Similarly, only 6% of companies using start-ups as an innovation source today started more than five years ago (Figure 7).
+So, a substantial part of the broadening of innovation sourcing has happened only in the last five years, even though open innovation is being discussed for over 15 years9.
+This shift could be explained by the rise in prominence of digital transformation and the digital skillsets needed to operate new technologies.